-Preliminary layout of the Churn Creek Pump Station replacement includes two vertical mixed-flow irrigation pumps with a total diversion capacity of 60 cfs.
-60 cfs matches the capacity of the existing pump station.
+Preliminary layout of the Churn Creek Pump Station replacement includes two vertical mixed-flow or axial-flow type irrigation pumps with a total diversion capacity of 60 cfs.
+The 60-cfs capacity matches the capacity of the existing pump station.
 The proposed Churn Creek Pump Station would discharge to the existing Churn Creek Lateral through two preliminarily sized 30-inch-diameter welded steel pipelines.
 Cylindrical tee screens with an integral brush cleaning system are recommended to comply with state and federal fish screen criteria.
 It is assumed that the proposed Churn Creek Pump Station would be pile-supported with a concrete deck extending over the river.
-Additional site improvements would be required to provide access to the proposed pump station deck.
+Additional site improvements would be required to provide access to the proposed pump station deck and connection to the existing canal.